 - Walking: This is the safest and the least risky exercise.
 It is great for your joints, heart, and mood.
 Start with short distances and a slow pace.
 Increase the distance and speed according to your convenience.

 - Yoga: Yoga exercises usually make your body flexible and helps to balance yourself, both physically and mentally.
-Make sure to practice them under the guidance
+Make sure to practice them under the guidance of a yoga instructor to know the right breathing and posture.

 - Aquatic Exercises: Exercises in water are perfect for those suffering from painful joints.
 This is because water helps support your weight, putting less pressure on the joints.
 Water also provides resistance so you can also experience an aerobic and strengthening workout.